Monash/Federal Election 2025

 - I will act with integrity, transparency and common sense

-- I will answer all constituent enquiries to the best of my ability
+- I will answer all constituent inquiries to the best of my ability

 - I will make sure constituents are able to give me their feedback, and they are aware of the channels to do this